kakwa/genautoo/README.md

 Just use vim :)

-Humm, that's not helping? okay.
+Humm, that's not helping?
+Okay.
 Creating the config file is simple, here is a simple example:

     [global]
     #some global parameters